frozen-codes/ai-powered-text-summerizer/README.md

 # AI-Powered Text Summarizer

-A web-based application that uses DeepSeek AI to generate concise summaries of long texts.
-Built with Python, Gradio, and the DeepSeek API.
+A modern web application that uses DeepSeek R1 to generate concise bullet-point summaries from long text.
+Built with FastAPI and a clean, responsive user interface.

 ## Features

-- Simple and intuitive web interface
+- Clean and modern user interface
-- Real-time text summarization
+- Real-time text summarization using DeepSeek R1
 - Bullet-point format summaries
-- Built on DeepSeek's powerful language model
+- Responsive design that works on all devices
+- Shows both summary and original text for easy comparison

 ## Prerequisites

-- Python 3.x
+- Python 3.8 or higher
-- Ollama with DeepSeek model installed locally
+- Ollama with DeepSeek R1 model installed and running
+- pip (Python package manager)

 ## Installation